sower-j/Cyber-Homework/11-Network_Security/Sowers-11-Network_Security.md

 #### Enable and start `firewalld`

-By default, these service should be running.
+By default, these services should be running.
 If not, then run the following commands:

 - Run the commands that enable and start `firewalld` upon boots and reboots.